 Exciting times ahead.
 Climate change is now a part of the mainstream media.
-Environmental groups agree, it’s now or never!
-And there’s thousands of people ready to change their mindset to become more sustainable.
-The question that we are often asked is “where do I start?”
-So here are a few guidelines to get you started on your journey – The 10 R’s of Sustainable Living.
+Environmental groups agree; it’s now or never!
+And there are thousands of people ready to change their mindset to become more sustainable.
+But, the question that we are often asked is, “where do I start?”
+So here are a few guidelines to get you started on your journey – The 10 Rs of Sustainable Living.

 Respect, Responsibility, Refuse, Reduce, Rethink, Repurpose, Reuse, Repair, Recycle and Restore.

 We belong to the Earth.
 And as Earthlings, we can learn something from our source and the support – Planet Earth.
 Nature is the source of the creativity called “life.”
-We are not separated from the earth.
-This philosophy is based on the first ethic of ‘care for the earth’, followed by ‘care for people’, challenging the foundation principles and current ethics of society.
+We are not separated from the Earth.
+This philosophy is based on the first ethic of ‘care for the earth’, followed by ‘care for people’, challenging society’s founding principles and current ethics.

-What do we do with the 27 million wrecked cars every year, or the 25 million television sets which are discarded annually?
+What do we do with the 27 million wrecked cars every year or the 25 million television sets discarded annually?
 Is there room for this garbage?
-And the refrigerators, blenders, vacuum cleaners, dishwashers, microwave ovens etc?
-Have you stopped to think?
+And the refrigerators, blenders, vacuum cleaners, dishwashers, microwave ovens etc. Have you stopped to think?

-With a little imagination it’s possible to have an idea of what could happen if this trend continues.
+With a bit of imagination, it’s possible to know what could happen if this trend continues.
 Bunyard and Morgan-Grenville have suggested that if we continue to use the planet’s nonrenewable resources, such as oil, coal and other minerals at current rates of use, and continue to misuse renewable resources such as fertile soil and forests, sometime in the future the entire ecological system may fall apart.

 But we’re not going there!
-Take responsibility for your shopping desires.
-Control it and we won’t have to go down the road of destruction.
+So take responsibility for your shopping desires.
+Control it, and we won’t have to go down the road of destruction.
 Take it personally!